-Before applying, a parent or guardian should review what is called the “Child Disability Starter Kit.”
+Before applying, a parent or guardian should review the “Child Disability Starter Kit.”
 This resource will address typical concerns about applying for disability benefits.
-It also uses a worksheet to organize common information required for applications.
+It also uses a worksheet to organize standard information required for applications.

 If the applicant finds that the child generally qualifies, the applicant can then contact the Social Security Administration (SSA).
-The applicant can choose to meet an agent in-person or call toll-free at 210-923-1234.
-This step will help determine if the applicant’s child qualifies within the income/resources requirements.
+The applicant can choose to meet an agent in-person or call toll-free at 1-800-772-1213.
+This step will help determine if the applicant’s child qualifies within the income/resource requirements.

 The medical and financial criteria for a disabled child require that the child:

 The Social Security Administration can take as long as five months to make a determination about a disabled child, but that is not always the case.
 Certain disabling medical conditions may qualify a child for immediate SSI payments.

 These conditions qualify for SSI payments for as long as 6 months, even as the SSA makes its formal determination.
 Such conditions include:

 Once the child has begun receiving SSI payments, the SSA is required to review the child’s disabling conditions regularly.
 The SSA will address the child’s condition as often as every three years to determine if the condition has improved or is expected to improve.

 Once the child becomes an adult at age 18, the SSA will use the adult set of medical and non-medical rules to approve and deny SSI disability payments.

 Clearly, the process is complicated.
 If you have any questions, consult Khattar Law, PC immediately.